Morava K-theory of orthogonal groups and motives of projective quadrics: Background on oriented cohomology theories

+Consider a twisted form $X$ of a cellular variety, i.e., such that $X_L$ is cellular for a field extension $L/k$, and consider a free theory $A^*$ such that the Rost nilpotence principle and the Krull--Schmidt Theorem hold for the $A$-motive of $X$.
+Assume additionally that the $A$-motive of a point is indecomposable.
+Then for every summand $\mathcal N$ of $\mathcal M_A(X)$ its image under the restriction map $\mathrm{res}_{L/k}$ is a sum of Tate motives.
+The number of these Tate motives is called the {\it rank} of $\mathcal N$.
+For $\mathcal N\neq 0$ the Rost nilpotence principle implies that the rank of $\mathcal N$ is greater than $0$.
+Clearly, using induction on the rank, one can show that the motive of $X$ admits a decomposition into a {\it finite} direct sum of indecomposable summands.

-The Krull--Schmidt Theorem for $A^*=\mathrm{CH}^*$ with integral coefficients is proven for the motives of quadrics in~\cite{Vlect}, cf. also~\cite{Hau}, but the counterexamples~\cite[Example~9.4]{ChM} and ~\cite[Corollary~2.7]{CPSZ} provide (twisted) projective homogeneous varieties for which Krull--Schmidt Theorem does not hold (see also~\cite{SeZh}).
-In~\cite{ChM} Chernousov and Merkurjev proved the Krull-Schmidt Theorem for the motives of projective homogeneous varieties of a simple group and $A^*=\mathrm{CH}^*(-;\,\mathbb Z_{(p)})$ or $\mathrm{CH}^*(-;\,\mathbb Z_{p})$.
+We remark that the Krull--Schmidt Theorem for $A^*=\mathrm{CH}^*$ with integral coefficients is proven for motives of quadrics in~\cite{Vlect}, cf. also~\cite{Hau}.
+However, the counterexamples~\cite[Example~9.4]{ChM} and \cite[Corollary~2.7]{CPSZ} provide (twisted) projective homogeneous varieties for which the Krull--Schmidt Theorem fails (see also~\cite{SeZh}).
+In~\cite{ChM} Chernousov and Merkurjev proved the Krull--Schmidt Theorem for motives of projective varieties homogeneous under a simple group or an inner form of a split reductive group and $A^*=\mathrm{CH}^*(-;\,\mathbb Z_{(p)})$.